Book cover

 6. In the Adapter example, we presented the code for a single adapter class (SamsungProjectorAdapter).
 Write the code for a similar class that adapts the Projector interface to the LGProjector interface (the code for both interfaces is provided in Section 6.5).
 Name this class LGProjectorAdapter.

 8. In the Decorator example, we presented the code for a single decorator (ZipChannel).
-Write the code for a similar class that prints the message to be transmitted or received in the console.
+Write the code for a similar class that prints the message to be transmitted or received to the console.
 Name this decorator class LogChannel.

 interface Observer {